Aioli

 - Once the aioli is thick and creamy, taste it and make any necessary seasoning adjustment.

-- The aioli is best served within 24 hours, but is good for 4-5 days in the fridge.
+- The aioli is best served within 24 hours, but is good for up to 5 days in the fridge.
 You can enjoy it spread on a sandwich like Chicken Cordon Bleu Panini or Croque Madame, with potato dishes like Crispy Smashed Potatoes, or with roasted vegetables like Prosciutto Wrapped Asparagus.
 Enjoy!

 Notes